Fechner Day 2022 — 38th Annual meeting of the international society for psychophysics was successfully held in Lund August 23 – 26, 2022!

 2019 30th October –2nd November 2019

-The 35th annual meeting of the International Society for Psychophysics will take place in Antalya, Turkey.
-The meeting will be held at the Faculty of Letters, Akdeniz (the Mediterranean) University, Antalya, Turkey between October 30th and November 2nd, and is organised in collaboration with Dr. Evrim Gülbetekin and staff of the Department of Psychology at Akdeniz Üniversitesi.
-Please note that this is a second, but final date change, while the conference venue is also changed.
-The meeting will now not be held between November 2nd and 6th.
-The slight change in date is due to a confluence of meetings at the time of the anniversary of the founding of psychophysics and is organised to fall largely over the weekend to maximise opportunities to attend.
+The 35th annual meeting of the International Society for Psychophysics took place in Antalya, Turkey.
+The meeting was held at the Faculty of Letters, Akdeniz (the Mediterranean) University, Antalya, Turkey between November 2nd and 6th, and was organised in collaboration with Dr. Evrim Gülbetekin and staff of the Department of Psychology at Akdeniz Üniversitesi.

 Mark A. Elliott (National University of Ireland Galway ) and